 It’s common to have areas of your body that you’re uncomfortable with.
-Exercise can be frustrating if there are certain areas of fat that just won’t disappear.
-If you find yourself constantly focusing on problem areas and pinching the fat wishing it would just go away, liposuction may be a great option for results that might not otherwise be achievable.
+Exercise can be frustrating if there are certain areas of fat that just won’t disappear even when you are at a healthy weight.
+If you find yourself constantly focusing on problem areas and pinching the fat wishing it would just go away, liposuction may be a great option for results that might not otherwise be achievable with diet and excersize alone.

-For the vast majority of patients who are good candidates for liposuction, the traditional method of liposuction performed by suctioning out pockets of fat is the best means of creating the patient’s desired outcome.
-While there are many devices used by plastic surgeons performing liposuction surgery, the primary difference between these devices the amount of effort required by the surgeon to break up the patients fat cells before they are removed.
+For the vast majority of patients who are good candidates for liposuction, the traditional method of liposuction performed by suctioning out pockets of fat is best for creating the patient’s desired outcome.
+While there are many devices used by plastic surgeons performing liposuction surgery, such as laser, ultrasound, and water jet technology, the primary difference between these devices the amount of effort required by the surgeon to break up the patients fat cells before they are removed.

 In our office, VASER ultrasound is used to assist in breaking up fat before it is removed.
 The probe is inserted into the areas of fat, and the tip vibrates at around 40,000 beats per minute.
 This causes the fat to separate from the surrounding nerves and connective tissue.
 Fat removal is more precise and more even, which allows for body sculpting in appropriate patients.
 It also reduces the amount of trauma to soft tissues which leads to less swelling and faster results.